-Another story about antigay hysteria is chronicled in Neil Miller’s Sex-Crime Panic: A Journey to the Paranoid Heart of the 1950s.
+Another story about anti-gay hysteria is chronicled in Neil Miller’s Sex-Crime Panic: A Journey to the Paranoid Heart of the 1950s.

-The New York Times published an opinion piece in 2007 that used Idaho Senator Larry Craig’s 2007 bathroom sex scandal as the jumping off point for revisiting the 1955 Boise panic.
+The New York Times published an opinion piece in 2007 that used Idaho Senator Larry Craig’s 2007 bathroom sex scandal as the jumping-off point for revisiting the 1955 Boise panic.

 To get a better sense of the anti-gay hysteria of the 1950s, have a look at David K. Johnson’s 2004 book, The Lavender Scare: The Cold War Persecution of Gays and Lesbians in the Federal Government.
 Read a summary of the book here.
 In our episode featuring Hal Call, Hal talks about the “ogre” communism was perceived to be at that time and how it affected the Mattachine Society.

-I’m Eric Marcus, and this is Making Gay History.
+Eric Marcus Narration: I’m Eric Marcus and this is Making Gay History.

 When I did the original research for my oral history book back in the late 1980s, I was determined to tell the story of the LGBTQ civil rights movement beyond New York, Los Angeles, and San Francisco.
 Every city, as I came to discover, had its own history and stories as the gay rights struggle spread across the country.

 And that’s how I stumbled across Boise, Idaho’s 1955 homosexual panic.
 There’s no other way to describe it.
 John Gerassi, a journalist, wrote about it in his 1966 book, The Boys of Boise.
 As he explained, it all started with the arrest of two men on morals charges and the false claim by a Boise probation officer that about a hundred boys were involved in a homosexual ring.
-As the phony scandal unfolded over several months, the police questioned nearly fifteen hundred Boise citizens—in a town that had only 40,000 residents.
+As the phony scandal unfolded over several months, the police questioned nearly 1,500 Boise citizens—in a town that had only 40,000 residents.
 They gathered the names of hundreds of suspected homosexuals, many of them in heterosexual marriages.

-In the end, sixteen men were arrested.
+In the end, 16 men were arrested.
 Ten went to jail.
 For most of them, their only crime was engaging in sex with another consenting male.
 I found it hard to imagine what the lasting impact was on Boise’s gay citizens and the families of those men whose lives were upended by a senseless witch hunt.

 I had to go to Boise.
 But the challenge was finding someone who was gay, who remembered what happened, and who would talk to me.
 In 1989 this wasn’t exactly a piece of Boise history that anyone was proud of and wanted to revisit, whether they went to jail or just watched from the sidelines.
 So I called Boise’s gay community center and explained what I was looking for.
 They had one name for me—Morris Foote, a retired farmer who lived in Middleton, Idaho about a half hour northwest of Boise.

 Morris was a World War II veteran, who was born on June 11, 1925 in Caldwell, Idaho.
-At the time of the homosexual panic he was working in Boise’s capitol building as an elevator operator.
+At the time of the homosexual panic, he was working in Boise’s capitol building as an elevator operator.

 I called Morris and we made a date to meet at the cafe next to where he lived.
 There was one condition.
 We couldn’t talk about anything gay during lunch.
 That would have to wait until we went back to his house.
 Morris didn’t want to risk anyone overhearing our conversation so close to home.

-Two months later I’m on a plane to Boise.
+Two months later, I’m on a plane to Boise.
 It would be my first time in Idaho.